frozzare/docker-wptest/README.md

 latest
 ```

+Add new versions to `versions.sh` and not each docker container.

 ## Usage

 First create a `mysql` container with user root and no password and then you can run: